CireTheBoos/project/README.md

 There's multiple files because I'm defining some helper library crates.
 The main project is called "tetra".

-I also included my "bvh" project (it has a README), which challenges my understanding of how to code for performance.
+I also included my WIP "bvh" project (it has a README), that challenges my understanding of coding for performance.

 # Launch